All Episodes

 I'm glad to be here, sir.

-It's we have never completely disarmed Iraqi civilians.
+We have never completely disarmed Iraqi civilians.

 Now, if someone has an RPG launcher, there is no reason that someone needs an RPG launcher for home defense.

-The idea that because a country can't protect itself, that we should just say, uh, you know, here Iran, here's Syria, have Adam.
+The idea that because a country can't protect itself, that we should just say, you know, here Iran, here's Syria, have Adam.

-They're a snivelling bunch.
+They're a sniveling bunch.

-They you know th they don't just put down the military.
+They don't just put down the military.

 They don't just put down our commanders.

-They don't just put down a commander in chief.
+They don't just put down a commander-in-chief.

 They don't just put down our soldiers.